nukelabasia/wmcp2017-WordPress/wp-content/plugins/google-maps/readme.txt

 * Using the php shortcode that Google Maps provides, you may insert it in the desired file of template, let it be footer, header or the content file.

+= How to disable Google Maps zoom while scrolling? =

+* There is Wheel Scrolling option in General options of the plugin pro version, you need to set it off to disable Google Maps zoom while scrolling.

+= How Google Maps Markers can be created for one Google Maps project? =

+* The Google Maps  plugin offers an opportunity to add unlimited markers for the map.

+= Does the Google Maps plugin have an option to change the Google Maps marker logo? =

+* The Google Maps plugin offers an option to change the icon of the Google Maps marker in the General Options (option is available in the PRO version).
+Simply go to Admin page> Markers> Add New Marker> Choose Marker Icon.
+Google Maps also supports an option to add the logo you wish (e.g. Company logo).

 If you think, that you found a bug in our [WordPress Google Maps](https://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.6 =
+* 1) ADD: Added advanced view for store locator ith detailed description.
+* 2) FIX: UX/UI issue fixes as well as functionality optimization.
+* 3) EDIT: Approved the licensing page with the whole list of pugin functionality.

+= 2.2.5 =
+* 1) We have added a new option of maps full screen.
+* 2) We have added 15 new icons for markers (Pro).
+* 3) We have added a new ption called Store locator, allowing users to search certain locations on front end of the Google Map.

 = 2.2.4 =
 * 1) General Options-Marker Infowindow Opens on-doesn't save.